The communication complexity of the inevitable intersection problem

-The most standard model of communication complexity consists of two players -- Alice and Bob -- who are allowed to exchange messages in order to find the answer.
-The complexity of a given protocol is defined as the maximum possible number of bits exchanged before producing the answer, when each player's input is of length at most $n$.
-The players are allowed to use random bits, the answer must be correct with non-trivial constant probability -- say, at least $p$ when the input distribution is assumed to be such that no single answer can be correct with probability more than $p-\asOm1$.
-We denote this model by $\R_p$ or simply by \R. The complexity of a problem in \R\ is the minimum complexity of a valid protocol for solving it.
-Denote by $\R_{\mu,p}$ the distributional version of $\R_p$, where the input distribution is assumed to be $\mu$.
+The most common in the context of communication complexity is, probably, the model of \e{randomised interactive communication}:\ there are two players, Alice and Bob, who are allowed to use random bits and exchange messages in order to find an answer with respect to the input that is divided between the two of them.
+The complexity of a given protocol is defined as the maximum possible number of bits exchanged before producing the answer, when each player's input has length at most $n$.
+The answer must be correct with non-trivial constant probability -- say, at least $p$ when the input distribution is assumed to be such that no single answer can be correct with probability more than $p-\asOm1$.
+We denote this model by \R. The complexity of a problem $P$ in \R\ is the minimum complexity of a valid protocol for solving $P$, and we write $\R(P)$ to denote it.